1Bayshore/adcovtle-learning-app/README.md

 ### Exercise answer
 The answers to the exercise, which is according to the exercise type.
 For example, a flashcard answer will appear when a button is pressed.

+## Upcoming features
+The following features will be added in the near future.

+### Image support
+Optional images for each page will allow for a more visual experience.

+### Improved menus and navigation
+Right now, navigation is limited, and mostly consists of a username and language selection at the top of the page, plus a "Reset Progress" button at the bottom of the page.
+These will be replaced with a separate screen that allows users to set their username and select their language and lesson.

+### Improved page styling
+Currently, the page styling is limited and simplistic.
+A better design would allow for a light and dark mode, plus more asthetically pleasing elements on the page.

+### More Adcovtle content
+More Adcovtle content coming soon!
+This content will have a clearer focus on lesson themes, both grammatical/language themes and cultural themes.